Grisactin 500 Side Effects

 Applies to griseofulvin: oral capsule, oral suspension, oral tablet

-In addition to its needed effects, some unwanted effects may be caused by griseofulvin (the active ingredient contained in Grisactin 500).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, griseofulvin (the active ingredient contained in Grisactin 500) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blistering, peeling, or loosening of the skin